MystenLabs/sui/crates/sui-framework/docs/linked_table.md

 # Module `0x2::linked_table`

-Similar to <code>sui::table</code> but the values are linked together.
-Allowing for ordered insertion and removal
+Similar to <code>sui::table</code> but the values are linked together, allowing for ordered insertion and removal